Ninki Nanka: Description

 A 1906 commissioner's report describes the creature:The Mandingoes are firm believers in genii; every village is supposed to have two of these, a bad spirit and a good spirit.
 In some cases they say the village spirits or genii are male and female, sometimes the male is good and the female bad, and vice versa.
 A well-known Mandinka myth is the “ninki nanko”; this is supposed to resemble a gigantic crowned serpent which resides in the thickest bush.
 If a native sees the body of this creature he believes that he will be afflicted with dangerous sickness but that if he sees the eyes or crown it means instantaneous death.
 No native will go anywhere near where one of these creatures is supposed to be.
 Evil spirits such as the Ninki Nanka were believed to bring about drought or famine.
 While there is no direct historical recollection of a drought or famine caused by these spirits, local sources believed that environmental catastrophes documented in written records might have been interpreted as the work of supernatural forces.

 Tales of the creature were never recorded in any sort of non-modern text but the story of it has spread from tribe to tribe all over Africa.
 There is a song called "Ninki Nanka" on the album Casamance au clair de lune (1984) by the Senegalese music group Touré Kunda.

 Appearances

 A group of "dragon hunters" from the Centre for Fortean Zoology (CFZ) went to Gambia in the summer of 2006 to investigate the Ninki Nanka and take testimony from those who have claimed to have seen the mythical creature.
 One interviewee who claimed to have had an encounter with a Ninki Nanka said it looked similar to an image of a Chinese dragon.
 The expedition, known as the "J. T. Downes Memorial Gambia Expedition 2006", received a fair amount of media attention, including coverage in a BBC Online article.
+Furthermore, cryptozoologist, Richard Freeman, claimed that there were Second-hand accounts on the sightings, with some claiming the creature "looked like a crocodile".
+Others described it as a "snake with wings and spitting fire".